MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/graphics/skiasharp/curves/beziers.md

 }
 ```

 The points are interpolated based on a sinusoidally oscillating value of `t`.
 The interpolated points are then used to construct a series of four connected Bézier curves.
-Here's the animation running on the three platforms showing the progress from a circle to a square:
+Here's the animation running:

 [![](beziers-images/squaringthecircle-small.png "Triple screenshot of the Squaring the Circle page")](beziers-images/squaringthecircle-large.png#lightbox "Triple screenshot of the Squaring the Circle page")